View raises $200M for their electrochromic smart glass

 Mulpuri believes that people’s windows will see more and more tech get stuffed into them in the next several decades, and says View is already researching what’s next, like embedding transparent displays into their windows.

 The company is focusing the majority of its efforts on North American markets.
-Most recently, it was announced that more than 66,000 square feet of View’s dynamic glass will be used for the redesign of Terminal 1 at SFO airport.
+Most recently, it was announced that more than 66,000 square feet of View’s dynamic glass will be used for the redesign of Terminal 1 at San Francisco International Airport.
 The company has 150 commercial installations in process and has finished up over 350 projects.

 0